davidindub/designland/README.md

 A list of all registered users of the site along with the date they joined, number of contributions, and total upvotes recieved.

-The Manage menu also features a link to the Django admin panel should it be needed for moderation not yet implemented directly in the project. (such as managing tags).
+The Manage menu also features a link to the Django admin panel should it be needed for moderation not currently implemented directly in the project. (such as managing tags).

 ***